Photo by CDC

 For basements with interior access such as a lower floor apartment, using an 1 3/4 or 2" for speed and maneuverability is recommended; Especially in an occupied and compartmentalized apartment.

-Large open non-living space basements with exterior entrances on the side of garden apartments will usually lead to laundry facilities, storage, and utility areas.
-When met with heavy fire conditions, using the 2" or 2 1/2 hoseline can more easily be stretched down the stairs to an exterior basement door.
-Control the door when waiting for forced entry, have the line charged and ready to give the basement a 250 GPM shot with a solid bore nozzle.
+For large open non-living space basements with exterior entrances on the side of garden apartments, when met with heavy fire conditions, using the 2" or 2 1/2 hoseline can more easily be stretched down the stairs to an exterior basement door.
+Control the door until the line is charged and ready to give the basement a 250 GPM shot with a solid bore nozzle.

 REMEMBER: I can't stress enough the practice of keeping a taut hoseline when advancing into these larger open windowless cellars and basements where there is only one way out (the way you came in).
 Following that line out is much easier when it's not looped around and over-stretched.
 Unfortunately, there are also times when the attack teams own worse enemy will be "spectator" firefighters who may have good intentions, but who are crowding and blocking the attack teams egress.
 They are more useful at the exit feeding line, chasing kinks, and having a TED to help members return to the access/egress point.
 Most firemen would rather be on the line and not have that duty, but we should be thinking about our brothers inside.
 Always remain in contact with the hoseline.